 A circuit designer built for people who actually think about racing.

-RaceTrackDesigner is a browser-based tool that lets you place waypoints on any real-world map, close the loop, and get instant lap time estimates, speed zone visualisation, and circuit character analysis for Formula 1, GT3, MotoGP, IndyCar, NASCAR, and Go Kart.
+RaceTrackDesigner is a browser-based tool that lets you place waypoints on any real-world map — as a closed circuit or a rally-style stage — and get instant time estimates, ten-band speed zone visualisation, full track analysis, and FIA grading for seven racing classes from Formula 1 to WRC, plus marathon and triathlon route planning.

 What is it?

 RaceTrackDesigner is a free, browser-based application built for motorsport fans, sim-racing designers, and anyone who has ever looked at a stretch of road and wondered if it could be a race circuit.
-You place waypoints on a live map, and the application draws a smooth circuit through them, then analyses it to produce lap time estimates, speed zones, and a character rating.
+You place waypoints on a live map — as a closed circuit or a rally-style point-to-point stage — and the application draws a smooth track through them, then analyses it to produce lap or stage time estimates, ten-band speed zones, a character rating, and a full engineering-style report.
+Two human classes even turn it into a marathon and triathlon route planner.

 How does the circuit drawing work?